alecGraves/planet_understanding_the_amazon_from_space/README.md

 # planet_understanding_the_amazon_from_space
-Solution to understanding the amazon from space.
+My solution to the caggle competitionPlanet: understanding the amazon from space. final rank ~= 300/800, .92 Fscore2

 ## Notes
 * Simplenet seems to offer great performance for the size